7 things I’m going to do when I’m better.

 Last but definitely not least.
 I can’t wait to spend quality time with my friends and their families again.
 There has been so many different occasions recently I’ve missed; birthdays, new babies, new houses, new pets or just a night out.
 Whilst I’ve had a lot going on, I know you’ve all had your own exiting things happening too.
 I’ve honestly wanted to be at ever single event to see you and celebrate with you and I want to apologise for not being there, however, I promise I will see you all soon for a good catch up and to make up for lost time.

-So that’s just some of the things I’m most looking forward to doing when I’m healthy.
-I’m generally a very positive person anyway, but this hard time has just emphasised how important it is to be happy, enjoy the little things and to appreciate life more.
+So that’s just some of the things I’m most looking forward to doing when I’m better and healthy.
+I’m generally a very positive person anyway.
+But this hard time has just emphasised how important it is to be happy, enjoy the little things and to appreciate life more.

 Thanks for reading